n8n-io/n8n-docs/docs/doc2/pomatching/po-matching-invoices.md

 ![](/_images/doc2/DOC²_POM_Invoices_1.png)

-The symbol under “Matched” indicates the current matching status – green for matched and red for not matched.
+The symbol under **MATCHED** indicates the current matching status – green for matched and red for not matched.
 Ideally it is already green.

 Open the document and validate the extracted fields.